Rapid, Cost-Effective FFIEC Guidance and PCI DSS Regulatory Compliance

 According to the Federal Financial Institutions Examination Council (FFIEC), authentication in an Internet Banking Environment calls for, “effective methods to authenticate the identity of customers.”
 Single-factor authentication is the only control mechanism the FFIEC considers inadequate for high-risk transactions involving access to customer information or the movement of funds to other parties.

 The FFIEC’s Supplement to Authentication in an Internet Banking Environment reinforces the Guidance’s risk management framework and updates the expectations regarding customer authentication, layered security, and other controls in the increasingly hostile online environment.
-In particular the Supplement calls for the use of “dual customer authorization through different access devices” and “out-of-band verification for transactions” in a “layered security program,” such as the end-to-end solution that SurePassID provides.
+In particular the Supplement calls for the use of “dual customer authorization through different access devices” in a “layered security program,” such as the end-to-end solution that SurePassID provides.

 The Payment Card Industry Data Security Standards (PCI DSS) mandate that organizations which “hold, process, or pass cardholder information” must meet a minimum level of security.
 Part of this security is protecting remote access logins with strong authentication.
 Specifically, section 8.3 says that organizations must:

 Implement two-factor authentication for remote access to the network by employees, administrators, and third parties.
 Use technologies such as remote authentication and dial-in service (RADIUS) or terminal access controller access control system (TACACS) with tokens; or VPN (based on SSL/TLS or IPSEC) with individual certificates.